 His name is the basis for the word "panic".
 There are two differing explanations for this.
 The first is that he was present when Zeus defeated the Titans and claimed that it has his yelling that caused the Titans to flee.
 However, this seems at odds with his being Hermes son.
 The second is that he created the noises in the woods at night the scared travelers.
 He fathered Crotus with Eupheme.

-The figure of Persephone is well-known today.
-Her story has great emotional power: an innocent maiden, a mother's grief at the abduction, and the return of her daughter.
+The figure of Persephone is a well-known one today.
+Her story has great emotional power: an innocent maiden; a mother's grief at the abduction and the return of her daughter.
 It is also cited frequently as a paradigm of myths that explain natural processes, with the descent and return of the goddess bringing about the change of seasons.
-In a text ascribed to Empedocles describing a correspondence between four gods and the classical elements, the name Nestis for water apparently refers to Persephone.
-"Now hear the fourfold roots of everything: Enlivining Hera, Hades, shining Zeus.
-And Nestis, moistening mortal springs with tears".

 In the Olympian pantheon, Persephone is given a father: according to Hesiod's Theogony, Persephone was the daughter produced by the union of Zeus and Demeter.
 "And he [Zeus] came to the bed of bountiful Demeter, who bore white-armed Persephone, stolen by Hades from her mother's side".